LightIO/LightQ/README.md

 It is a high performance,  brokered messaging queue which supports transient (1M messages per second)  and durable (~300K messages per second) queues.
 Durable queue are similar to Kafka model where data are written to the file and consumers consumes from the file.

-NOTE: This is first draft and is not optimized and bug free.
+NOTE: This is initial version and may not be ready for production use.

 ###Example: (transient broker)